 Royal Roads said Lillian was a survivor and learned to build strength from her challenges.
 In 2019, she modelled for Vancouver Indigenous Fashion Week.
 In 2021 she was a speaker at Genome BC's annual genomics forum alongside doctors Bonnie Henry and Anthony Fauci.
 She was also conference elder at the Indigenomics Institute's Indigenomics by Design 2021 Conference.

 Lillian also shared her time as an advisor for Indigenous Health – Provincial Health Services Authority, provided support services for Indigenous women and families at the BC Women's Hospital, and was a board member of EAGLE, or Environmental Aboriginal Guardianship through Law and Education.

 ReMatriate, a Canadian Indigenous women's collective that uses social media to connect Indigenous peoples - particularly women - through art, showcased and recognized Lillian with a feature of her, for her tireless efforts and dedication as a matriarch to uplift society.

 Lillian was a volunteer at the Aboriginal Front Door Society in Vancouver's Downtown Eastside community.
 She was recognized as an Indigenous woman leader by the University Women's Club of Vancouver for her work on Canada 150+ as co-chair of the City of Vancouver's Urban Aboriginal Advisory Committee.

 “Lillian Howard, you will be missed, yet your lifetime of actions has sown and nurtured strong roots across the country.
 Your contributions – to justice, health, environment and reconciliation – will be remembered and will go on to empower and awaken minds to Indigenous peoples' rights long into the future,” said Professor Kool.

-Howard’s family held a celebration of her life in Vancouver on Nov.
+Howard’s work colleagues and the City of Vancouver held a celebration of her life in Vancouver on Nov.
 22.